barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 <span style="font-size: x-small">Figure 5: An example of the x-direction Sobel filter response after convolution.
 The image on the left is the original, the center shows the filter, and the right shows the response.</span>
 <a name="fig_sobel"></a>

 The main problem with convolution filters is that the filter's effect is not always immediately apparent from the filter $F$ itself (see [figure 6](#fig_sinc)).
 Naturally, there are ways of establishing the impact, such as applying the filter $F$ to the image $I$ to see what "it does".
 Or one could determine the response in the _frequency domain_ by calculating the Fourier Transform [[12]](#lu1989algorithms).

-However, it would be great to achieve this by observing the filter $F$, which is usually unnatural unless the observer has seen enough filters to start using their experience to predict outcomes.
+However, it would be great to achieve this by observing the filter $F$, which is often unclear unless the observer has seen enough filters to start using their experience to predict outcomes.

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/sinc.png){: width="500"}\
 <span style="font-size: x-small">Figure 6: The sinc function ($sinc(x) = sin(x) / x$), in the context of convolution, this filter is called the "box filter".
 In the figure, the sinc function is plotted at the top, and its response in the frequency domain is plotted at the bottom.
 When applied to a convolution signal, the frequencies are only retained in a particular range.
 However, this is typically not immediately obvious to the novice observer when looking at the function.</span>